NordicSemiconductor/pc-nrfconnect-cellularmonitor/doc/docs/overview.md

 ### Load trace file...

-Opens File Explorer and allows you to select a trace file.
+Opens the file explorer and allows you to select a trace file.
 Traces captured using the Cellular Monitor app have the file extension `.mtrace`.

+!!! note "Note"
+     The `.mtrace` are binary files specific to the Cellular Monitor app.
+They have a different extension to separate them from `.bin` files.
+If you want to open these files in a tool that requires a `.bin` extension, replace the `.mtrace` extension with `.bin`.
+You can still open them in the Cellular Monitor app after the replacement.

 You can also open files from [`nrfutil trace`](https://docs.nordicsemi.com/bundle/nrfutil/page/nrfutil-trace/guides/tracing.html) and `.bin` files from the legacy Trace Collector app.

+See [Loading modem traces for playback](viewing.md#loading-modem-traces-for-playback) for more information.

 ### Open trace file in Wireshark...

-Opens file explorer and allows you to select an `.mtrace` or `.bin` file.
+Opens File Explorer and allows you to select an `.mtrace` or a `.bin` file.
 The selected file is converted to Packet Capture Next Generation (PcapNG) format and displayed in Wireshark.

+Wireshark analyzes layers and protocols in the trace, in addition to AT commands.
+It can color and filter traffic based on packet type.
+See [DevAcademy article on viewing modem traces in Wireshark](https://academy.nordicsemi.com/topic/lesson-7-exercise-2/) for more information.

 ## After selection